Gurvinder135/Rock-Paper-Scissor/README.md

 # Rock, Paper, Scissors

 In this project I created a small game called Rock, Paper, Scissors.
-I used HTML, CSS and JAvscript in this project.
+I used HTML, CSS and Javscript in this project.

 ## launch